Fosnes Municipality: Geography

 Fosnes was a coastal municipality located along the Foldafjord, north of the town of Namsos.
 The municipality included the island of Jøa, part of the island of Elvalandet, and part of the mainland.
 The second deepest lake in Europe, Salvatnet, and the lake Mjosundvatnet are both located in the eastern part of the municipality.
 The highest point in the municipality was the 765 m tall mountain Grønkleppen.

 Government

 While it existed, Fosnes Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
 The municipality was under the jurisdiction of the Namdal District Court and the Frostating Court of Appeal.

+Municipal waste management was since 1994 handled by the inter-municipal Midtre Namdal Avfallsselskap.

 Municipal council

 The municipal council (Herredsstyre) of Fosnes Municipality was made up of 13 representatives that were elected to four year terms.
 The tables below show the historical composition of the council by political party.